kylexqian/RTOS-RPi-446/README.md

+# Retro RTOS Game project
+Using RTOS Kyu to run a retro-style game directly over serial-VGA with CPU-only graphics on the OrangePi PC.

-Kyu project  October 5, 2016
+# Kyu Project - October 5, 2016
 Kyu is a real time operating system for:

 1. the BBB (Beaglebone Black).
 2. the Orange Pi PC (H3 based board)

-Eventually there will be more documentation here:

 http://cholla.mmto.org/kyu